 12. Prior to the construction of any dwellings, details of the new and amended roads shall be submitted to and approved in writing by the Local Planning Authority (LPA) including longitudinal and cross sectional gradients, street lighting, parking & turning facilities, access widths, gradients, surfacing, visibility splays, drainage & outfall proposals, construction specification, provision of and diversion of utilities services, materials and any proposed structural works.
 Drawings must indicate key dimensions.
-All details submitted to the LPA for approval shall comply with the County Council's current
+All details submitted to the LPA for approval shall comply with the County Council's current Highway Design Guide and shall be implemented in accordance with these details to the satisfaction of the LPA.

-- Highway Design Guide and shall be implemented in accordance with these details to the satisfaction of the LPA. - 13.
-No works shall take place above damp proof course until details of the following have been submitted to and agreed in writing by the Local Planning Authority: - Pedestrian visibility splays shown on each side of the private drives.
-The areas of land within these splays shall be maintained free of all obstruction over 0.6 metres above the carriageway level at all times. - Details of bin stores for the private drives; including type, size and final location. - Details of measures to prohibit vehicles driving through to adjacent private drives outside plots 71 72 and 202 203. - A scheme for the provision of future electric vehicle charging within the properties. - 14.
+- 13. Prior to the occupation of any dwellinghouse, details of a scheme to prevent parking on bends within the site shall be submitted to and approved in writing by the Local Planning Authority. - 14.No works shall take place above damp proof course until details of the following have been submitted to and agreed in writing by the Local Planning Authority: - Pedestrian visibility splays shown on each side of the private drives.
+The areas of land within these splays shall be maintained free of all obstruction over 0.6 metres above the carriageway level at all times. - Details of bin stores for the private drives; including type, size and final location. - Details of measures to prohibit vehicles driving through to adjacent private drives outside plots 213 214. - A scheme for the provision of future electric vehicle charging within the properties. - 15.
 No dwelling shall be occupied until the parking for that dwelling has been provided.
-The parking spaces shall be surfaced in a hard, bound material for a minimum distance of 5 metres from the rear of highway, with appropriate drainage included in the construction to prevent the discharge of surface water to the public highway. - 15.
+The parking spaces shall be surfaced in a hard, bound material for a minimum distance of 5 metres from the rear of highway, with appropriate drainage included in the construction to prevent the discharge of surface water to the public highway. - 16.
 There shall be no occupation of the proposed dwellings until such time as a suitable maintenance agreement is in place to cover the proposed private drive developments serving six dwellings or more.
-The details shall first be submitted to and approved in writing by the Local Planning Authority. - 16.
-Notwithstanding the provisions of the Town & Country Planning [General Permitted Development] [England] Order 2015 [or any Order revoking and reenacting that Order with or without modification] no development relating to; - Schedule 2, Part 1, Class A Extension, alterations etc. - Schedule 2, Part 1, Classes B and C Alterations to the roof. - Schedule 2, Part 1, Class F Hard surfacing - Schedule 2, Part 2, Class A Erection of fences shall be undertaken without the prior written approval of the Local Planning Authority.
+The details shall first be submitted to and approved in writing by the Local Planning Authority. - 17.
+Notwithstanding the provisions of the Town & Country Planning [General Permitted Development][England] Order 2015 [or any Order revoking and reenacting that Order with or without modification] no development relating to; - Schedule 2, Part 1, Class A Extension, alterations etc. - Schedule 2, Part 1, Classes B and C Alterations to the roof. - Schedule 2, Part 1, Class F Hard surfacing - Schedule 2, Part 2, Class A Erection of fences shall be undertaken without the prior written approval of the Local Planning Authority.

-17. All proposed integral, attached and detached garages within the development shall be retained for the parking of vehicles at all times and shall not be converted for any other domestic or business purpose without the prior written consent of the Local Planning Authority.

-- 18. Prior to the occupation of any dwellinghouse a validation report, which confirms the remedial works detailed Remediation Method Statement and Gas Protection Measures Design and Verification Plan dated September 2019, have been carried out shall be submitted to and approved in writing by the Local Planning Authority. - 19.
-The first floor side bathroom window on plot 118 (Tilton House Type) shall be glazed in obscure glass and be non-opening below 1.7m in the floor level of the room its installed.
+- 18. All proposed integral, attached and detached garages within the development shall be retained for the parking of vehicles at all times and shall not be converted for any other domestic or business purpose without the prior written consent of the Local Planning Authority. - 19.
+Prior to the occupation of any dwellinghouse a validation report, which confirms the remedial works detailed Remediation Method Statement and Gas Protection Measures Design and Verification Plan dated September 2019, have been carried out shall be submitted to and approved in writing by the Local Planning Authority. - 20.
+The first floor side bathroom window on plot 122 (Tilton House Type) shall be glazed in obscure glass and be non-opening below 1.7m in the floor level of the room its installed.